This is the second in a multi-part blog series on cryptography and the Domain Name System (DNS).

 In my next post, I’ll describe NSEC5, an approach still in the experimental stage, that replaces the hash function in NSEC3 with a verifiable random function (VRF) to protect against offline dictionary attacks.
 I’ll also share some research Verisign Labs has done on a complementary approach that helps protect a client’s queries for non-existent domain names from disclosure.

-Read the first post in this six-part blog series:
+Read the complete six blog series:

 - The Domain Name System: A Cryptographer’s Perspective